deib-polimi/katena/README.md

 KATENA can be used with a Python virtual environment on your local machine or with a [Docker](https://www.docker.com/) image.

 ### Docker setup
-If you want to deploy applications on Ganache, you will need two terminals active at the same time: one for running Ganache and another one for KATENA.
+If you want to deploy your applications on Ganache, you will need two terminals active at the same time: one for running Ganache and another one for KATENA.

 The required steps are the following for the first terminal:
 - `docker build -t katena .`: build the docker image